 Denied Delegates

-It is important to note that every state federation must undergo a credentialing process in order to receive delegates at the July national convention.
-This would include information regarding each federation’s individual chapters and total membership, which would then be sent to an auditing firm for verification.
-Following the February 1 deadline for credentialing, 22 states had their credentialing rejected for varying reasons.
-When asked by the NYFCR Chair, Mr. Thornton insisted that the auditing firm could not disclose their reasoning.
-An appeal date was set for June 17, and all affected states resubmitted their credentialing for consideration.
+It is crucial to highlight that each state federation is required to undergo a credentialing process in order to receive delegates at the national convention in July.
+This process involves providing information about the individual chapters and overall membership of each federation, which is then verified by an auditing firm.
+By the February 1 deadline for credentialing, 22 states had their credentialing rejected for various reasons.
+When questioned by the NYFCR Chair, Mr. Thornton claimed that the auditing firm could not disclose the rationale behind their decisions.
+An appeal date was scheduled for June 17, and all affected states resubmitted their credentialing information for reconsideration.

-On July 11, the final hearing for credentialing was held at 3:00am PST per the direction of Mr. Thornton, and an arbitrator was called in to rule on the validity of the individual states’ submissions.18 In a marathon committee meeting which lasted for 11 hours and 24 minutes, a total of eleven pro-Ignite states were stripped of their delegation.
-The reasoning hinged on a distortion of the CRNC constitution, a blatantly false interpretation made unilaterally by the national co-chair and presiding officer Tom Ferrall.
-Specifically, Mr. Ferrall misused Article 5 §9.2, a provision requiring university letters of certification for all late credentialing submissions, and applied it to all pro-Ignite appeals, despite them having been submitted in a timely manner as substantiated by their receipts.19 Mr. Ferrall, who made his contempt for the appeal efforts abundantly clear through his characterization of the hearing as a “waste of time”, dismissed any and all debate regarding his fallacious ruling, effectively disenfranchishing 20% of the entire CRNC.
-Requests to make the CRNC’s recording of the credentialing hearing public have gone unanswered.
+On July 11, the final credentialing hearing took place at 3:00 am PST as directed by Mr. Thornton.
+An arbitrator was brought in to determine the validity of the states’ submissions.
+In a lengthy committee meeting lasting 11 hours and 24 minutes, a total of eleven states supporting the Ignite ticket had their delegations revoked.
+The justification for this action relied on a misinterpretation of the CRNC constitution by the national co-chair and presiding officer, Tom Ferrall.
+Mr. Ferrall incorrectly applied Article 5 §9.2, a provision pertaining to university letters of certification for late credentialing submissions, to all appeals from the pro-Ignite faction, despite their submissions being timely as evidenced by their receipts.
+Mr. Ferrall, openly displaying his disregard for the appeal process, dismissed any discussion about his flawed ruling, effectively disenfranchising 20% of the entire CRNC.
+Requests to make the recording of the credentialing hearing public have been ignored by the CRNC.

-With the establishment having now suppressed the delegates of one fifth of the CRNC, Ms. Britt for the first time obtained a lead in the race for National Chair, with less than half the support of the country.
-In response to the opposition ticket’s outcry on social media, Ms. Britt took to her own Twitter account to shame the disenfranchised state federations, before going on and promising that she would seek to “unite” the CRNC.
+As a result of the establishment’s actions, one-fifth of the CRNC’s delegates were suppressed, leading Ms. Britt to secure a narrow lead in the race for National Chair with less than half of the country’s support.
+In response to criticism from the opposition ticket on social media, Ms. Britt took to her Twitter account to shame the disenfranchised state federations before pledging to work towards “uniting” the CRNC.

-From this moment on, the establishment engaged in a systematic campaign to discredit and slander those states who had been denied delegates.
-The targets of this campaign included New York, Arkansas, Colorado, Connecticut, Florida, Louisiana, Montana, Oregon, Puerto Rico, Rhode Island, and South Dakota.
-At no point did Mr. Thornton respond to the concerns of these organizations, instead being more pre-occupied with defending his increasingly deteriorating public image.
+Subsequently, the establishment embarked on a systematic campaign to discredit and defame the states that were denied delegates.
+The targeted states included New York, Arkansas, Colorado, Connecticut, Florida, Louisiana, Montana, Oregon, Puerto Rico, Rhode Island, and South Dakota.
+Mr. Thornton failed to address the concerns raised by these organizations, focusing instead on protecting his increasingly tarnished public image.

 RINO on RINO accusations